mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 in fleet combat.
 See the section on Morale on page 122.

-Fleet Battles

 Thrust and Jump
 These are the available Thrust and maximum jump scores.

 Armour
-Divide the ship’s Armour by 3.5, rounding up.
-For example, the Tigress-class dreadnought has Armour

-17. Divide that value by 3.5 and round up for a fleet

-combat Armour 5.
+Divide the ship's Armour by 3.5, rounding up.
+For example, the Tigress-class dreadnought has Armour 17.
+Divide that value by 3.5 and round up for a fleet combat Armour 5.

 Defensive DM
 This is an overall score that represents several different